play/play-cocoa/README.md

 You have a couple of choices for installing Play Item.

-With Xcode installed, download or clone down this repository, open the project, set your target for `Play Item` and build it.
+With Xcode installed, download or clone down this repository, open the project, set your target to `Play Item` and build it.

-If you have no idea what I just said, just go the [Downloads](https://github.com/play/play-cocoa/downloads) section of this repository and download the most recent version of Play Item.
+If you have no idea what I just said, just go to the [Downloads](https://github.com/play/play-cocoa/downloads) section of this repository and download the most recent version of Play Item.

 ### Play iOS

 Installing Play iOS is a little tricker.
 You must have an Apple developer account to get iOS applications on to your device.

-If you have one, just download or clone down this repository, open the project, set your target for `Play iOS` and run it with your device plugged in and selected.
+If you have one, just download or clone down this repository, open the project, set your target to `Play iOS` and run it with your device plugged in and selected.
 Play iOS will install directly to your device and be ready to be used!

 ## Contributing